MingGao97/EqVarDAGpython/README.md

 # EqVarDAGpython
-translation of EqVarDAG (Causal Discovery with Equal Variance Assumption) into python
+translation of EqVarDAG (Causal Discovery with Equal Variance Assumption) into python.

 This is an implementationin python of the following repo: